-The Special Education Coordinator (SEC) will be a teacher.
-They will be responsible for coordinating and reviewing the special education needs of incoming students, ensuring that they receive the proper accommodations and/or modifications within the classroom, and ensuring that Madison Prep maintains strict compliance with the provisions of the Individuals with Disabilities Education Act (IDEA).
+One of Madison Prep's Special Education teachers will serve as the Special Education Coordinator (SEC).
+The SEC will be responsible for coordinating and reviewing the special education needs of incoming students, ensuring that they receive the proper accommodations and/or modifications within the classroom, and ensuring that Madison Prep maintains strict compliance with the provisions of the Individuals with Disabilities Education Act (IDEA).

 Specifically, the SEC will facilitate review of intake assessments for incoming students.
 They will partner with other teachers to ensure Madison Prep offers an inclusive education environment for students; coordinate pull-out services on an as-needed basis only; follow all Federal and District guidelines concerning the development and implementation of IEPs and 504s; and ensure compliance with all Federal, State and District SPED regulations regarding parental consent.
-The SEC will also collaborate with the Principal and grade-level teachers regarding pre-referral meetings; ensure that all general education teachers know and understand classroom accommodations for the special needs students they serve; coordinate with Principal and grade-level teachers to monitor implementation of appropriate accommodations for students during instruction; serve as the point of contact for parents of students with special needs and for matters relating to due process; organize and coordinate professional development opportunities for general and special education teachers; work directly with general education teachers on issues that may arise in classroom settings; facilitate the evaluation/reevaluation process and create a master schedule for annual IEP meetings; and be responsible for SPED student files, including maintaining a system that monitors viewing of files and confidentiality, as well as ensuring that all files are current.
-The Special Education Coordinator will lead the Special Education team and report to the Director of Teaching & Learning.
+The SEC will also collaborate with the Principal and gradelevel teachers regarding pre-referral meetings; ensure that all general education teachers know and understand classroom accommodations for the special needs students they serve; coordinate with Principal and gradelevel teachers to monitor implementation of appropriate accommodations for students during instruction; serve as the point of contact for parents of students with special needs and for matters relating to due process; organize and coordinate professional development opportunities for general and special education teachers; work directly with general education teachers on issues that may arise in classroom settings; facilitate the evaluation/reevaluation process and create a master schedule for annual IEP meetings; and be responsible for SPED student files, including maintaining a system that monitors viewing of files and confidentiality, as well as ensuring that all files are current.
+The Special Education Coordinator will lead the Special Education team and report to the Director of Teaching & Learning until school year 2014-2015 when the Director of Learning Support is hired.

-Skills Mastery Center Coordinator
+Skills Mastery Coordinator

-The Skills Mastery Center Coordinator will work in partnership with the Director of Teaching & Learning, special education coordinator and teachers to ensure that students who are struggling academically have appropriate learning intervention plans and instructional support within the school, including Madison Prep-trained tutors during and after school.
-The SMC Coordinator will ensure all tutors are trained, will manage the after-school homework club, and will attend grade-level learning team meetings at least once per week.
-The SMC Coordinator will be a highly qualified teacher with at least three years of successful teaching experience.
-The SMC Coordinator will report to the Director of Teaching & Learning.
+The Skills Mastery Coordinator will work in partnership with the Director of Teaching & Learning, special education coordinator and teachers to ensure that students who are struggling academically have appropriate learning intervention plans and instructional support within the school, including Madison Prep-trained tutors during and after school.
+The Skills Mastery Coordinator will manage the Sustained Silent Reading program as well as the enrichment/tutorial period, including ensuring that all tutors working with students at Madison Prep are well-trained.
+He/she and will attend grade-level learning team meetings at least once per week.
+The Skills Master Coordinator will be a highly qualified teacher with at least three years of successful teaching experience, preferably with a cross categorical special education license.
+The Skills Master Coordinator will report to the Director of Teaching & Learning.